morungos/morungos.github.io/_posts/2025-08-17-management.md

 **Table 1.
 Aspects of reflection impacted during this work.**

+The report genre itself was a big part of the problem.
+[Trevor Collins, Paul Mulholland and I wrote an article whole ago](https://isls.org/cscl/Euro2001/Papers/28.doc), discussing how textual genres used play a vital role on managing how people grasp information, especially within learning communities.
+I think there are some hard discussions to be had on the impact of generative AI on communities of practice -- and these impacts really haven't been considered yet, let alone addressed.

-I would draw special attention to the overall pattern.
+But I would draw particular attention to the overall pattern.
 It was bad for me, on the receiving end, due to the stress and lack of strategy.
 But I think it is likely even more harmful for the manager, who runs the risk of being completely disconnected from all reflection processes entirely.